 Final Thought

-- You want insane fuel efficiency
+- You want maximum fuel efficiency

-- You prefer a hybrid with proven reliability
+- You prefer a proven hybrid system

-Go K5 if:
+Choose the Kia K5 if:

 - You want a performance sedan under $35k